spacetelescope/jwst/docs/jwst/pipeline/calwebb_detector1.rst

 some of the steps are applied in a different order than for Near-IR (NIR) instrument exposures.

+Several steps in this pipeline include special handling for NIRCam "Frame 0" data.
+The NIRCam instrument has the ability to downlink the image from the initial readout that follows the detector reset at the start of each integration in an exposure.
+These images are distinct from the first group of each integration when on-board frame averaging is done.
+In these cases, the first group contains data from multiple frames, while frame zero is always composed of just the first frame following the reset.
+It can be used to recover an estimated slope for pixels that go into saturation already in the first group (see more details on that process in the :ref:`ramp_fitting <ramp_fitting_step>` step).
+In order for the frame zero image to be utilized during ramp fitting, it must have all of the same calibrations and corrections applied as the first group in the various ``Detector1Pipeline`` steps.
+This includes the :ref:`saturation <saturation_step>`, :ref:`superbias <superbias_step>`, :ref:`refpix <refpix_step>`, and :ref:`linearity <linearity_step>` steps.
+Other steps do not have a direct effect on either the first group or frame zero pixel values.

 .. |check| unicode:: U+2713 .. checkmark

 +--------------------------------------------+---------+---------+-----------------------------------------+---------+---------+